-Currently, more than 100 coastal hydrological stations are operating and monitoring near-shore hydrological conditions.
-Among these stations, only 26 stations have routinely and continuously recorded since 1960, with a percentage of missing data less than 4%, Also, these stations have undergone only a few (five or less) documented relocations.
+Currently, more than 100 coastal hydrological stations are operating and monitoring nearshore hydrological conditions.
+Among these stations, only 26 stations have routinely and continuously recorded since 1960, with a percentage of missing data less than 4%, Also, these stations have undergone only a few (five and less) and documented relocations.
 The locations of the 26 coastal hydrological stations are shown in Fig.1a.
-Due to the fact that this area between 29 N (Station 11) and 35 N (Station 10) is a vast muddy coast which is not suitable for hydrological stations, there are only 10 hydrological stations.
-Among them, some stations were built up after 2000s and some have much missing data.
-That is why no station has been chosen between 29 N (Station 11) and 35 N (Station 10).
 Monthly mean SST series were then derived and subjected to a statistical homogeneity test, called the Penalized Maximum T (PMT) test (more details can be found in Li et al., 2018).
 Homogenized monthly mean SST series were obtained by adjusting all significant change points which were supported by historic metadata information.
-These identified change points at each station are displayed in Fig.1b.
-The majority of change points are caused by instrument changes and station relocations, accounting for 60.6% and 24.6% of the total, respectively.
+These identified break points at each station are displayed in Fig. 1b.
+The majority of change points are caused by instrument changes and station relocations, accounting for about 60.6% and 24.6% of the total change points, respectively.
 In our work, we consider annual mean values.
 Some analyses with seasonal mean values are also calculated, but these are not covered by our present account and merely summarized.
-The supporting evidences are provided by the Supplementary Online Material (SOM) in Appendix B.

-The standard statistics derived from the data in the period of 1960-2015, that is, long-term mean, the standard deviation of annual means and the decadal trends are listed in Table 2.
-SSTs vary along the Chinese coast, between about $11.5 \ C$ at the north and $25 \ C$ at the southernmost locations.
-The standard deviations are of the order of $0.50 \ C$ at all locations, with a maximum of $0.71 \ C$ and a minimum of $0.43 \ C$ .
-The decadal trends vary between $0.13 \ C$ per decade to $0.29 \ C$ per decade.
+The supporting evidences are provided by the Supplementary Online Material (SOM) in Appendix В. The standard statistics derived from the data in the period of 1960-2015, that is, long-term mean, the standard deviation of annual means and the decadal trends are listed in Table 2.
+SSTs vary along the Chinese coast, between about $11.5 \, \mathbb{C}$ in the north and $25 \, \mathbb{C}$ at the southernmost locations.
+The standard deviations are of the order of $0.50 \, \mathbb{C}$ at all locations, with a maximum of 0.71 °C and a minimum of 0.43 °C. The decadal trends vary between 0.13 C per decade to 0.29 C per decade.
 Table 2 also provides the long-term means of the homogenized data and of the raw (unhomogenized) data.
 The differences between the homogenized data and the raw data (last column) vary between -2.26 K and 0.53 K. At 22 of the 26 stations, a downward correction of the mean has been found necessary - only at Station 15 (Pingtan) and Station 23 (Weizhou) an upward change was stipulated, and in two case nearly no change of the mean at Station 7 (Shidao) and Station 24 (Naozhou).